-Now, let’s use the Pins tool that is part of the MCUXpresso Config package to show how to add a new GPIO pin to your project to blink an LED.
+Now, let’s use the Pins tool that is part of the MCUXpresso Config Tool to show how to add a new GPIO pin to your project to blink an LED.

-Next use the Clocks tool that is part of the MCUXpresso Config package to change the clock settings and change the rate that the LED blinks.
+Next use the Clocks tool that is part of the MCUXpresso Config Tool to change the clock settings and change the rate that the LED blinks.

-With the application modified, you will see the FRDM-K64F’s red LED slowly blinking.
+With the application modified, you will see the FRDM-K64F’s blue LED slowly blinking.
 You can also view terminal output using the terminal program.

 Explore beyond the FRDM-K64F by adding other NXP solutions to your project and interact with our worldwide design community